kentbourgoing/ai-powered-legal-citation-analyzer/README.md

 **How to Run:**

 1. Run `Snippet_Retriever.ipynb` to extract citation snippets
-2. Choose one of the classifier notebooks (Claude recommended for best accuracy)
+2. Choose one of the classifier notebooks (Ensemble recommended for best accuracy)
 3. Run the classifier to label all citation edges
 4. Use `evaluation_pipeline.ipynb` to evaluate performance